Maria Island Walk Accommodation

-The Maria Island Walk is an active, but pampered, vacation experience, designed to let you experience the remoteness and tranquillity of a wilderness experience in comfort.
+The Maria Island Walk is an active, but pampered, holiday experience, designed to let you experience the remoteness and tranquillity of a wilderness experience in comfort.
 This is a soft adventure, where the packs are light, the food is gourmet, the wine is Tasmania’s best, and a comfortable bed awaits you each night.

 At the end of each day, you’ll retire for the evening in one of two secluded wilderness camps, both a stone’s throw from empty, white-sand beaches.
 These beaches are the perfect place to unwind with a glass of wine, enjoy a barefoot stroll exploring for rare shells, or a swim in the clear waters.

 The concealed camps are comfortable, aesthetically pleasing and environmentally conscious.
 Enjoy nightly, candlelit three-course meals, comprising fresh local produce, complemented by fine Tasmanian wine.

 On the final night, you’ll stay overnight in a heritage house in Darlington, a UNESCO World Heritage site nestled on the northern tip of the island.
 Once a bustling penal settlement with over 600 convicts, Darlington is now home to a medley of well-preserved, historical buildings.

 The four day/three night walk departs Hobart daily (subject to demand) from the start of October until the end of April and cater to a maximum of ten guests and two guides.